CRPropa/CRPropa3/XML-steering.md

    ```<Option1> ... </Option1>``` or ```<Option2/>```
  * Values need to be embraced by quotes, e.g.
    ```<TrajNumber value = "1000"/>``` or ```<TrajNumber value = '1000'/>```

+##### Known differences to CRPropa 2
+* As CRPropa2 and 3 use different random numbers and due to different internal structure, the same random seed will lead to different results.
+* Step size when no magnetic field is set:
+   CRPropa2 always performs maximum step, whereas CRPropa 3 starts with the minimum step and successively increases step size

 #### Example
 The following XML syntax is an example of a 3D simulation without cosmology or galactic magnetic field deflections.